 That sucked, because the traditional fix for a compromised shower waterproofing liner is a compete tear-out to the studs for starting over.
 However, that’s a sledgehammer solution to perhaps a smaller problem.
 If an old-school fiberglass or PVC shower “pan” waterproofing liner is leaking but the shower walls are well done with tile on concrete backerboard, then it’s often possible to tear out and replace just the base of the shower (everything from ~12in off the floor down) for about half the cost of replacing an entire custom tile shower enclosure.

 Or, if the leak is confined to just the shower curb, then it can be possible to demo just the shower floor and concrete base down to the fiberglass waterproofing liner and then repair and rebuild the shower floor without carving into the shower walls at all.

-Try a smart fix!
+To fix a leaky shower curb, Try a smart fix!

 Step one was to carefully remove the existing shower floor tile to figure out what kind of construction was used for waterproofing and whether the existing waterproofing could be patched and left in place.

 In this case, the previous installer had used a very traditional fiberglass waterproofing pan with a concrete deck mud base.
 That was good, but unfortunately they compromised the shower curb waterproofing by punching a bunch of nails through the curb wrapping.
 This is the equivalent of making a wonderfully waterproof submarine but screwing it up at the final step by installing a big ‘ol screen door instead of a watertight main hatch.

 Don’t put screen doors on your submarine.
 Also, DO NOT PUNCH NAILS THROUGH YOUR SHOWER BASE WATERPROOFING MEMBRANE!